 Unlike a lot of other dumbbells, which use a rubber handle, the Pepin Dumbbells come with a metal, knurled handle, similar to what you find on a barbell.
 This is a huge plus and one of the biggest benefits to Pepin’s.

 The knurling has a medium depth.
 Nor too aggressive or passive.
 I do wish they were a bit more aggressive, but with the chrome finish, it does make the knurling a bit less sharp due to the plating.
 If you’re used to using barbells, you’ll feel right at home with the well-knurled handle, which provides plenty of grip and is comfortable to hold.
-Many adjustable dumbbells use plastic or rubber like Powerblocks, but there’s little that replaces the feeling of a metal knurled handle.
+Many adjustable dumbbells use plastic or rubber-like Powerblock adjustable dumbbells, but there’s little that replaces the feeling of a metal knurled handle.